MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-interleavedaudio.md

 ### <span id="Return_Value"></span><span id="return_value"></span><span id="RETURN_VALUE"></span>Return Value

- For the get, **KSPROPERTY\_INTERLEAVEDAUDIO** returns an [INTERLEAVED_AUDIO_FORMAT_INFORMATION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-interleaved-audio-format-information) structure which contains addtional information about the interleaving of loopback audio and capture audio in the audio stream.
+ For the get, **KSPROPERTY\_INTERLEAVEDAUDIO** returns an [INTERLEAVED_AUDIO_FORMAT_INFORMATION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-interleaved-audio-format-information) structure which contains additional information about the interleaving of loopback audio and capture audio in the audio stream.

 Remarks
 -------

-This property is intended for keyword spotter burst pins only and provides a way to include loopback audio along side the keyword burst.
-This is done by mixing the burst audio and loopback together into a single PCM audio stream and then communicating, via this property, which channels are loopback and which are the primary channel audio.
+This property is intended for keyword spotter burst pins only and provides a way to include loopback audio alongside the keyword burst.
+This is done by mixing the burst audio and loopback together into a single PCM audio stream and then communicating, via this property, which channels are loopback, and which are the primary channel audio.

 A sample APO is available that makes use of this property.
-It is on GitHub as part of the the sysvad sample driver, and is called `KWSApo`.
+It is on GitHub as part of the sysvad sample driver and is called *KWSApo*.
 The sample APO simply strips out the loopback audio, providing only the primary audio upstream.

 Requirements